RhymezxCode/SimpleStore/README.md

 <br />

 ## SimpleStore Android Library
-A library to create either a shared preference or data store. it has the ability to encrypt on a go, by just signifying on the builder class.
+A library to create shared preference, data store and block store. it has the ability to encrypt on a go, by just signifying on the builder class.

 ### 1. Adding SimpleStore to your project